NTI Frequently Asked Questions

 Q: Can I bring my kids to NTI?

-A: Bring your kids for a fun-filled vacation in San Diego.
+A: Bring your kids for a vacation in New Orleans.
 However, children are not permitted in educational sessions and we do not encourage bringing children to the Critical Care Exposition.
 If necessary, children will be admitted only when accompanied by a badge-wearing NTI participant at all times.
 For the safety of attendees and exhibitors, strollers are not permitted in the exhibit hall.

 Q: Can I bring a guest to NTI?

 A: Yes, but NTI guests have limited access.
 Guests can accompany a badge-wearing NTI participant for free in the exhibit hall.
 For $25, your guest can attend the Super Sessions and walk through the exhibit hall.
 Guest badges are available at Registration.

 Q: Where is Nurses’ Night Off this year?

 A: A spectacular Nurses’ Night Off is being planned for Wednesday, May 18.
 Check back in December for details.

 Q: Who can attend the Certification Celebration Dinner?

 A: This dinner is for CCRN, CCRN-E, CCRN-K, PCCN, CMC, CSC, CNML, CCNS, ACCNS-AG, ACCNS-N, ACCNS-P, ACNPC, ACNPC-AG or ACNP-BC certified attendees, as well as those who hold Alumnus, Retired or Inactive status.

 Q: Can I take a certification exam at NTI?